The Real Reasons People Hate Their CMS

 While CMS is a favorite punching bag when complaining about website woes, the jabs are often knee jerk emotional responses to much deeper organizational issues.
 Sometimes the technology unfairly takes the fall, while at other times the technology deserves the blame

 In an attempt to unpack the rage, we decided to explore some of the underlying reasons folks dream of going all Office Space on those WYSIWYG editors.
-Here’s nine we came up with in no particular order.
+Here are nine we came up with in no particular order.

 1. CMS that’s built for buyers, not end users